DevonDeRaad/RADstackshelpR/README.md

 ``` r
 #3 is the optimal m value, and will be used next to optimize M
 ```

+#### Note: If you receive an error saying “‘names’ attribute \[2\] must be the same length as the vector \[1\]”, or “Rbind issue”, you likely have too many low-data samples to compare the number of SNPs between runs at high filtering thresholds, as there will be very few (even 0) SNPs shared at an 80% completeness threshold.
+Following the quality control suggestions above, and re-running Stacks without extreme low-data samples, should alleviate this issue.

 ### Iterate over potential values for the ‘M’ parameter in the ‘ustacks’ module